 Full-spectrum CBD teas are going to be some of the most potent due to their abundance of different cannabinoids.
-In the cannabis world, full-spectrum CBD extracts exude something called the “entourage effect,” which refers to this idea that cannabis’ phytochemicals work best when enjoyed all together.
+In the cannabis world, full-spectrum CBD extracts exude something called the “entourage effect,” which refers to the idea that cannabis’ phytochemicals work best when enjoyed all together.

 But, that doesn’t mean that other CBD teas like broad-spectrum or even CBD isolates are less effective–they’re just different.
 CBD isolate teas are ideal for those who don’t want to experience any other cannabinoids besides CBD, and if you’re looking for cleaner, purer extract.
 But, at the end of the day, the choice is ultimately up to you and your personal preferences.